Filip Hrgović: European championships

 In May 2014, Hrgović fought in the Croatian National Boxing Championship.
 He won the gold medal by beating Pero Konsuo in the quarterfinal, Josip Granic in the semifinal and Ivan Andrasic in the finals.
 Hrgović likewise won the 2015 iteration of the tournament as well.

 Hrgović qualified for the 2015 European Amateur Boxing Championships.
 Victories over Dean Gardiner, Mikheil Bakhtidze and Mihai Nistor earned Hrgović a place in the finals, where he was to fight Florian Schulz.
-It was the first time in eleven year that a Croatian boxer qualified for the finals of the European Amateur Boxing Championships.
+It was the first time in eleven years that a Croatian boxer qualified for the finals of the European Amateur Boxing Championships.
 He won the tournament with a unanimous decision win against Schulz.

 He was named March Boxer of the Month in 2015 by AIBA.

 Olympic games

 Filip Hrgović at the 2016 Olympic Games awards ceremony.

 The last amateur competition Hrgović competed in was the 2016 Summer Olympics.
-After beating Ali Eren Demirezen by unanimous decision, Hrgović was scheduled to fight Lenier Pero in the quarterfinals.
+After beating Ali Eren Demirezen by unanimous decision, Hrgović was scheduled to fight Lenier Peró in the quarterfinals.
 He beat Pero by TKO.
 He advanced to the semifinals, where he fought a rubber match with Tony Yoka.
 Yoka won the fight by a tight split decision, bringing Hrgović's overall score against him to 1–2 in amateur competitions.
 Despite this loss, Hrgović won a bronze medal.

-After Olympics, he was awarded Order of Danica Hrvatska with face of Franjo Bučar by President of Croatia, Kolinda Grabar-Kitarović, for extraordinary sports success and winning a medal at Olympics, also for promotion of sports and the reputation of the Croatia in the world.
+After the Olympics, he was awarded the Order of Danica Hrvatska with face of Franjo Bučar by President of Croatia, Kolinda Grabar-Kitarović, for extraordinary sports success and winning a medal at the Olympics, and also for the promotion of sports and the reputation of the Croatia in the world.